How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 2025 Volkswagen Taos - rear view of a green 2025 Volkswagen Taos driving on a paved road - Humberview Volkswagen - Volkswagen car dealership in Toronto, Ontario

-The 2025 Taos features a refreshed design with a more expressive front end, including a new bumper design, updated grille with available light bar, and standard LED projector headlights across all trims.
+The 2025 Taos features a refreshed design with a more expressive front end.
+It includes a new bumper design, updated grille with available light bar, and standard LED projector headlights across all trims.
 Connected taillights and an illuminated Volkswagen badge add to the distinctive appearance.
 Three new paint colours—Serrano Green Metallic, Monterey Blue Pearl, and Alpine Grey—expand the colour palette alongside existing options.

 Under the hood, all 2025 Taos models are powered by an updated 1.5-litre EA211 turbocharged four-cylinder TSI engine.
 Hardware improvements include revised piston rings and fuel injectors, a modified turbo housing, a larger intercooler, and a new gasoline particulate filter.
 These changes increase output from the previous model's 158 horsepower to 174 horsepower and 184 lb-ft of torque.